nuuuwan/news_lk3_data/README.md

 *2024-10-21 17:11:00* · [`virakesarilk`](https://www.virakesari.lk/article/196799) · `ta`

+Sasikumar stars in "Freedam," directed by Satya Siva.
+The film follows suicide bombers planning to infiltrate India and assassinate a political leader.
+A debut video featuring militants questioning their presence in India has sparked fan interest and political attention.

+🟩

 The star actor Sasikumar has released a special debut video of the film 'Freedam' which plays the role of the hero of the story.

 Directed by director Satya Siva, Sasikumar, Lijomol Jose, Malavika Avinash, Bose Venkat, Ramesh Kanna, Sudhev Nair, 'Poyes' Manikandan.